Back to Freepik Calendar

 arrow

 Did you know the first origins of Easter are pre-Christian?
-For the Jewish community, Easter was a shepherds’ feast in which a lamb was killed to ask for fertility.
+For the Jewish community, Easter was a shepherd’s feast in which a lamb was killed to ask for fertility.
 Years later, on this day, the liberation of the Jewish people from Egyptian slavery began to be commemorated.
-Even though the origins of the English term ‘Easter’ are uncertain, in this text you’ll find out more about the interesting history of one of the mains festivities for every Christian, and one of the most celebrated around the world.
-Discover here some relevant facts, and learn how this tradition has evolved through the years!
+Even though the origins of the English term "Easter" are uncertain, in this text, you’ll find out more about the interesting history of one of the main festivities for every Christian and one of the most celebrated worldwide.
+Discover here some relevant facts about Easter history, and learn how this tradition has evolved through the years!

 8th century - 1st century B.C.